missionpinball/mpf-docs/events/overview/priorities.rst

 mode, meaning high-priority modes get access to an event before lower-priority modes.
 (This is useful since it gives higher-priority modes a chance to "block" events from lower-priority modes.)

+See :doc:`/config/instructions/device_control_events` on how to use event handlers in devices.